Slochd Crossing railway station

-Slochd Crossing railway station served the railwaymen and families that worked or lived near the Slochd level Crossing in Duthil, historically in Inverness-shire, Scotland, from 1922 to 1935 on the Inverness and Aviemore Direct Railway.
+Slochd Crossing railway station served the railwaymen and families that worked or lived near the Slochd level crossing in Duthil, historically in Inverness-shire, Scotland, from 1922 to 1935 on the Inverness and Aviemore Direct Railway.

 History

 The station was opened in 1922 by the Highland Railway.
-It didn't appear in the timetable as it was privately used.
+It did not appear in the timetable as it was privately used.
 It closed in 1935.